Sierra0001/RimFantasy---House-Doyle/README.md

 ### Features

-- Magical weapons with powers.
+- New resource: Amethyst
-- Magical furniture for lighting areas.
+- New amethyst jewelry
-- Magical furniture for regulating temperature.
+- Player craftable heraldic weapon and armor.
-- Magical defences for protecting colonies.
+- New line of Arcane Weapon crafted using Amethyst.

 ### Balance